The Italian Open could cause chaos for Coco Gauff's Roland Garros chances

 Coco Gauff heads to the Italian Open having yet to lift a WTA Tour title in 2026, but she will need to perform well in Rome to help boost her chances at Roland Garros.

-The American has a difficult relationship with clay, despite one of her most impressive title victories coming on the notoriously tricky surface at last year’s Roland Garros.
+The American has a difficult relationship with clay, despite one of her most impressive title victories coming on the notoriously tricky surface at last year’s Paris final against Aryna Sabalenka.

 Gauff arrives at the Italian Open having reached the final of the Rome competition in 2025, and she will likely need to replicate that run in order to have an easier time of it at the French Grand Slam.